Lakshadweep close to achieving full COVID-19 vaccination coverage | Health

 - India

-Lakshadweep is close to achieving full COVID-19 vaccination of its eligible population while the coverage is more than 70 percent in Sikkim, Goa, and Andaman, and the Nicobar Islands, sources said on Saturday as the cumulative vaccine doses administered in the country crossed 108 crores.
+Lakshadweep is close to achieving full COVID-19 vaccination of its eligible population while the coverage is more than 70 per cent in Sikkim, Goa and Andaman and Nicobar Islands, sources said on Saturday as the cumulative vaccine doses administered in the country crossed 108 crore.

-More than 36 percent of the country's around 94 crore adult population has been administered both doses, the officials said.
+More than 36 per cent of the country's around 94 crore adult population has been administered both the doses, the officials said.

-''Lakshadweep (99.2 percent) is close to achieving full COVID-19 vaccination of its eligible population, while Sikkim has achieved 87.8 percent, Goa 79.7 percent and Andaman and the Nicobar Islands 72.2 percent,'' an official source said.
+''Lakshadweep (99.2 per cent) is close to achieving full COVID-19 vaccination of its eligible population, while Sikkim has achieved 87.8 per cent, Goa 79.7 per cent and Andaman and Nicobar Islands 72.2 per cent,'' an official source said.

 The government recently launched a month-long "Har Ghar Dastak" campaign for house-to-house COVID-19 vaccination of those who are yet to take a dose and those whose second dose is overdue.